KnowledgeForge/keymaker/README.md

 First, note that `Prompt`s and `Completion`s are a few of the fundamental types in Keymaker.

-To use KeyMaker with a language model, you need to first create a `Model` object.
-For example, to use KeyMaker with Hugging Face's GPT-2 model:
+To use Keymaker with a language model, you need to first create a `Model` object.
+For example, to use Keymaker with Hugging Face's GPT-2 model:

 Some basic imports
 ```python